mattermost/mattermost/doc/install/Production-RHEL.md

   * Run the Mattermost Server by typing:
   * ``` ./platform```
   * You should see a console log like `Server is listening on :8065` letting you know the service is running.
-  * Stop the server for now by typing `ctrl-c`
+  * Stop the server for now by typing `Ctrl-C`
-1. Setup Mattermost to use the systemd init daemon which handles supervision of the Mattermost process
+1. Set up Mattermost to use the systemd init daemon which handles supervision of the Mattermost process:
   * ``` sudo touch /etc/systemd/system/mattermost.service```
   * ``` sudo vi /etc/systemd/system/mattermost.service```
   * Copy the following lines into `/etc/systemd/system/mattermost.service`